min-hieu/HelloScore/README.md

 **TODO:**
 ```
-- implement the SDE discretization.
+- implement the SDE discretization in sampling.py
-- (optional) implement the ODE discretization and compare their differences.
+- (optional) implement the ODE discretization and check out their differences
 ```

 ## Task 2: Implement Image-based Diffusion